-The regular meeting day of the Select Committee on Intelligence for the transaction of Committee business shall be on Wednesday of each week, unless otherwise directed by the Chairman.
+1.1 The regular meeting day of the Select Committee on Intelligence for the transaction of committee business shall be every other Wednesday of each month, unless otherwise directed by the chairman.

-The Chairman shall have authority, upon proper notice, to call such additional meetings of the Committee as he may deem necessary and may delegate such authority to any other member of the Committee.
+1.2 The chairman shall have authority, upon proper notice, to call such additional meetings of the committee as he may deem necessary and may delegate such authority to any other member of the committee.

-A special meeting of the Committee may be called at any time upon the written request of five or more members of the Committee filed with the Clerk of the Committee.
+1.3 A special meeting of the committee may be called at any time upon the written request of five or more members of the committee filed with the clerk of the committee.

-In the case of any meeting of the Committee, other than a regularly scheduled meeting, the Clerk of the Committee shall notify every member of the Committee of the time and place of the meeting and shall give reasonable notice which, except in extraordinary circumstances, shall be at least 24 hours in advance of any meeting held in Washington, D.C., and at least 48 hours in the case of any meeting held outside Washington, D.C.
+1.4 In the case of any meeting of the committee, other than a regularly scheduled meeting, the clerk of the committee shall notify every member of the committee of the time and place of the meeting and shall give reasonable notice which, except in extraordinary circumstances, shall be at least 24 hours in advance of any meeting held in Washington, D.C., and at least 48 hours in the case of any meeting held outside Washington, D.C.

-If five members of the Committee have made a request in writing to the Chairman to call a meeting of the Committee, and the Chairman fails to call such a meeting within seven calendar days thereafter, including the day on which the written notice is submitted, these members may call a meeting by filing a written notice with the Clerk of the Committee who shall promptly notify each member of the

-Committee in writing of the date and time of the meeting.
+1.5 If five members of the committee have made a request in writing to the chairman to call a meeting of the committee, and the chairman fails to call such a meeting within seven calendar days thereafter, including the day on which the written notice is submitted, these members may call a meeting by filing a written notice with the clerk of the committee who shall promptly notify each member of the committee in writing of the date and time of the meeting.